-Azadi tower (Borje Āzādi; “Freedom Tower”), formerly known as the Shahyad Tower (برج شهیاد Borje Ŝahyād), is the first thing you see while entering Tehran city from the west or before landing airplane.
+Azadi Tower (Borje Āzādi; “Freedom Tower”), formerly known as the Shahyad Tower (برج شهیاد Borje Ŝahyād), is the first thing you see while entering Tehran city from the west or before landing an airplane.

-The Azadi tower architecture and particular shape with marble look of the tower give the city character and it’s also the most iconic landmark of Tehran.
+The Azadi Tower architecture and particular shape with the marble look of the tower give the city character, and it’s also the most iconic landmark of Tehran.

 This monument was built in 1971 in commemoration of the 2,500th anniversary of the Persian Empire, commissioned by Mohammad Reza Pahlavi, the last king of Iran.

-The architect, Hossein Amanat, won the competition to design the Azadi tower architecture which combines elements of Sassanid & Islamic architecture.
+The architect, Hossein Amanat, won the competition to design the Azadi Tower architecture, combining elements of Sassanid & Islamic architecture.

 Azadi Tower Construction